adoerzbach/covid19simulation/README.md

 ### First Results

-The simulation done with the simulation starting date 23/03/2020 and the paramters defined on 27/03/2020 seem to reproduce the accurate number of deaths and cases up to 01/04/2020.
+The simulation done with the simulation starting date 23/03/2020 and the paramters defined on 27/03/2020 seem to reproduce the accurate number of deaths and cases up to 01/04/2020 for Switzerland (Schweiz).